• About UPF-BSM

 Qualification obtained

-Once you have passed the program, you will obtain an electronic degree (e-Título) for Lifelong Learning Master in Human Assisted Reproductive Technologies issued by the Pompeu Fabra University.
+Once you have passed the program, you will receive the following electronic degree certification (eTítulo©): Lifelong learning master's degree in Human Assisted Reproductive Technologies, awarded by the Pompeu Fabra University.
+The eTítulo© will be issued in Catalan, Spanish and English.

 Faculty